Tips for Sharing the Gospel of Jesus

 “Go ye therefore, and teach all nations, baptizing them in the name of the Father, and of the Son, and of the Holy Ghost: Teaching them to observe all things whatsoever I have commanded you: and, lo, I am with you always, even unto the end of the world.
 Amen.” —Matthew 28:19–20 (KJV)

 While the gospel needs to spread worldwide, people in our own circle of family, friends, and community also need to hear how to receive salvation through Jesus Christ.
 Sharing Jesus with those we love can be the most challenging, especially if they don’t believe or live only for what the world offers.
-Even though the conversation comes from a place of love and care for their eternal salvation, the other person can interpret it as hypocritical and judgmental, resulting in an argument.
+Even though the conversation comes from a place of love and concern for their eternal salvation, the other person may interpret it as hypocritical and judgmental, resulting in an argument.
+The timing of the conversation is important to consider.

-My career in outside sales presented me with many opportunities to share Jesus.
-But you don’t have to be sociable or have a sales job to be an effective disciple.
-There are ways you can reach people from home.
-Based on lessons I’ve learned through failed and successful attempts at sharing my faith, I suggest the following tips to be more effective when sharing the gospel of Jesus.
+We don’t have to be sociable or travel far to be an effective disciple.
+There are ways to reach people close to us and from our own homes.
+Based on lessons I’ve learned from attempts at sharing my faith, I suggest the following tips to be more effective when sharing the gospel of Jesus.

-2. KNOWLEDGE—It’s imperative to be prepared to present truth and answer questions through the knowledge of Scripture and the knowledge of evidence proving the Bible is true.
-The Holy Bible is God’s love letter to us for instruction and guidance through life and into eternal salvation.
+2. KNOWLEDGE—It’s imperative to be prepared to present truth and answer questions through the knowledge of Scripture and evidence proving the Bible is true.
+This is especially necessary when talking to skeptics or non-believers.
+The Holy Bible is God’s love letter to us, offering instruction and guidance through life and into eternal salvation.
 We’re blessed to have easy access and freedom to read His Word in our country.
-Knowledge of the evidence proving the Bible is true is especially necessary when you’re talking to skeptics or non-believers.
-Please read and share my January blog post, “Evidence Proving the Holy Bible is True.”
-There, I include fascinating YouTube videos of the forms of evidence.
+See my January blog post, “Evidence Proving the Holy Bible is True.”
+It includes fascinating YouTube videos of the forms of evidence.

-4. FAITH-BASED GIFTS—Give faith-inspired gifts such as daily devotional books, prayer crosses, or jewelry.
-I love giving and receiving faith-based gifts.
+4. FAITH-BASED GIFTS—Giving faith-inspired gifts is a thoughtful way to share Jesus.
 Some of my favorite gift ideas are daily devotionals, hand-held wooden prayer crosses, and cross or mustard seed necklaces.
-Unaware my neighbor wasn’t saved, I gave her a daily devotional book when she was going through a difficult time.
-Reading it led her to a relationship with Jesus and getting baptized.
-You never know how a small gift can change someone’s life for the better.
+One small gift can change someone’s life for the better.

 5. INVITATION—Inviting people to church or a Bible study group is a great way to introduce people to Jesus.
-They can hear Scripture, sermons, and testimonies that can bring them to salvation.
+Scripture, sermons, and testimonies may bring them to salvation.
 Being surrounded by Christians allows them to ask questions and hear how God is working in others’ lives.
-Worship is also a great opportunity for them to witness the Holy Spirit at work and impact their heart as well.
+Worship opens another door for them to be impacted by the Holy Spirit.

 9. TRUTH—As mentioned above, being educated in Scripture is imperative.
 People need to know Jesus is the only way to eternal salvation (John 14:6).
-The topic of hell can be a subject uncomfortable to talk about, but it’s a real place where non-believers and those who reject a relationship with Jesus Christ spend eternal life (Matthew 13:50).
-Choose a way to inform people of what Scripture says about hell without condemning them.
-Only the Lord is worthy of judging others (James 4:12).
+The topic of hell can be uncomfortable to talk about, but it’s a biblical truth people should fear (Matthew 13:50).
+It’s beneficial to prepare ahead of time on how to bring hell into the conversation.

-10. SOCIAL MEDIA—Sharing Scripture and inspirational faith messages on social media is an effective and easy way to reach many people.
+10. SOCIAL MEDIA—Sharing Scripture and inspirational faith messages on social media is an easy way to reach many people.
 Creative designs with Scripture can be produced on Canva for social media.
-Following Christian people or groups also allows you to share their posts.
-Technology opens the door to share Jesus with the world without having to travel.
-I do encourage mission trips to other countries if God puts it on your heart.
-Many churches and organizations offer mission opportunities.
+Following other Christians and Christian groups provides faith-based material to share.
+Technology opens the door to sharing Jesus with the world from home.

 “Thou therefore, my son, be strong in the grace that is in Christ Jesus.
 And the things that thou hast heard of me among many witnesses, the same commit thou to faithful men, who shall be able to teach others also.” —2 Timothy 2:1–2 (KJV)

-Sharing the gospel of Jesus is the greatest gift of love you can extend to someone.
-It’s also our responsibility as Christians.
-I pray these suggestions will boost your confidence in sharing the gospel of our wonderful Lord and Savior.
+I pray these suggestions will boost your confidence in sharing the gospel of our wonderful Lord and Savior, Jesus Christ.
 He’s worthy of our assistance and praise.
 Please share additional tips for sharing the gospel of Jesus in the comments below.

 By: Jenny Stainback